A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 Get Afternoon Tea at the Waldorf Astoria

 Although getting afternoon tea at the Waldorf Astoria technically was our lunch one day, it was an experience too.
-Hence why I’m including it with the things to do on a girls trip to Vegas instead of the places to eat in Las Vegas.
+Hence why I’m including it with the things to do in Las Vegas instead of the places to eat in Las Vegas.
 But really it could fit in either one.

 Also, can I just say that the sugar stir sticks for tea look just like rock candy, I mean is there a difference really?

 My mom and I were first served a tray of finger sandwiches which included: